SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Experiments

 In this section, we present our experimental results for a decentralized image classification setting.
-We consider a network of 50 clients where a number of them are under data / model poisoning attacks.
-In the following, we describe the detials of our rxperiments.
+We consider a network of 50 clients where 40\% of them are under data and model poisoning attacks.